 - 10W wireless charging

 There's a lot to say about the Mi Mix 3's innards too.
-It goes fully flagship, offering the Snapdragon 845 chipset paired with an entry 6GB RAM (as per this UK review unit), or 8GB if you buy the uprated model (which we don't believe will be available in the UK).
+At launch it was fully flagship, offering the Snapdragon 845 chipset paired with an entry 6GB RAM (as per this UK review unit), or 8GB if you buy the uprated model (which we don't believe will be available in the UK).
 Since the SD855 chip has appeared, so some more recent phones offer a little more power - although whether you'll notice this in most tasks is another question entirely.

 There's even a special edition Forbidden City model, in conjunction with the Palace Museum in Beijing, which squeezes a massive 10GB RAM in (but don't expect that'll ever be found outside of China; it's got a Xiezhi (獬豸) mythical beast in gold on its rear too).

-That power translates well in use when within apps.
+That core spec translates well in use when within apps.
 South Park: Phone Destroyer has worked just fine, as have all manner of gaming and work applications that we've been soldiering through.
 If you're a gamer the single speaker is too easy to cover with a hand, so it necessitates headphones and there's no 3.5mm headphone socket.
-The UK model comes with Google Play and a fully accessible setup.

 To the left side of the phone (facing) there's also a dedicated Google Assistant button.
 It's like the Bixby button on a Samsung.
 Although Xiaomi is pulling on Google here, we feel the same about it as we do the failed Bixby integration: it's too easy to automatically activate, which is irksome, and ultimately not that useful for us.
 We'd rather it had been repositioned during the design phase.

-On the battery front, the 3200mAh cell at the Mi Mix 3's core isn't as capacious as some of its competition, such as the Huawei Mate 20 Pro.
+On the battery front, the 3200mAh cell at the Mi Mix 3's core isn't as capacious as some of its competition.
 It's also a lower capacity than that of the Mi Mix 2S, which is disappointing.
 However, there is Quick Charge 4 via cable and 10W wireless charging available - with a charging pad in the box.

 In terms of longevity, however, the Mi Mix 3 hasn't done a bad job at all.
-Go easy and 20 per cent will deplete every 6 hours - giving a life well over a full 24 hours.
+Go easy and 20 per cent will deplete every six hours - giving a life well over a full 24 hours.
 Throw in a few games and more demanding apps and, while the phone doesn't overheat at all, its longevity is more like 16 hours.
 Again, perfectly fine for a single day of use.
 However, with flagships in 2019 going all-in with cell capacity - the Asus Zenfone 6 has a 5,000mAh cell, the Huawei P30 Pro a 4,200mAh one - the Mi Mix 3 can't quite live up to these standards.